EamonnFlynn8/Quickdemoapp/README.md

 # Quickdemoapp
-This is a quick demo
+This is a quick demo.